bartobri/bitcoin-toolkit/README.md

 ```

 You can do the same thing with arbitrary length files as well.
 Just like with
-strings, the raw data from the file will be fed through a SHA256 hash algorithm
+strings, the raw data from the file will be processed through a SHA256 hash algorithm
 to generate a 32 byte private key:

 ```